wixplosives/stylable.io/docs/guides/components-basics.md

 /* button.st.css */

 /*
-note that the root class is automatically placed on the root HTML element by Stylable React integration
+note that all of these classes are placed manually on the DOM using the Stylable integration in the component logic, in this case, button.tsx
 */
 .root {
     background: #b0e0e6;
 }

 .icon {
     /* set image height and display: block */
     background-image: url('./assets/btnIcon.svg');
 }

 .label {
     font-size: 1.2em;
     color: rgba(81, 12, 68, 1.0)